watem-sedem/watem-sedem/docs/tutorial.rst

 better.
 We can read that for every buffer we need to define the trapping efficiency, the extension id and buffer id in the configuration file (see :ref:`here <bufferdata>`).
 This was not done here.
-So, we need to add 31 sections, one for every buffer, with these data.
+So, we need to add 31 sections, one for every buffer, with these data (see also tutorials/tutorial_3b.ini):

 .. literalinclude:: tutorials/tutorial_3b.ini
     :language: ini

 Buffers trap sediment.
-So, after a succesfull run with the above ini-file, we have a look at the Total sediment file in the outputfolder:
+So, after a succesfull run with the above ini-file, we have a look at the Total sediment file in the output folder:

 .. literalinclude:: tutorials/Total sediment 3b.txt
     :language: vim